huggingface/simulate/README.md

 # simenv
-Creating and sharing simulation environments for RL and synthetic data generation
+Creating and sharing simulation environments for intelligent agents (e.g. reinforcement learning) and synthetic data generation.

-To install and contribute (from the CONTRIBUTING.md doc)
+To install and contribute (from [CONTRIBUTING.md](CONTRIBUTING.md))

 Create a virtual env and then install the code style/quality tools as well as the code base locally
 ```